Fancy Colored Diamond Recut

 1. Material probability assessment

-At this stage, the initial color of the diamond is categorized to acknowledge where the color border stands in comparison to its certificate grade.
+border stands in comparison to its certificate grade.
 To assess these borders accurately, we developed a tried-and-true work method that is found to be efficient and reliable through successful experience over the years.

 Furthermore, we independently developed a variety of technologies that support our decision-making process.